 Who is at risk for prediabetes?
 An expert panel convened by HHS and the ADA recommends that physicians begin screening all overweight people (with a body-mass index of 25 or higher) age 45 and up for the condition.
 People under the age of 45 who are overweight should also be screened if they have one or more of the following risk factors for diabetes: high blood pressure, a family history of diabetes, low high-density lipoprotein (HDL, or “good”) cholesterol and high triglycerides, a history of gestational diabetes or giving birth to a baby over 9 pounds, or belonging to one of the racial or ethnic groups that is at increased risk for Type 2 diabetes (African-Americans, Native Americans, Asian Americans/Pacific Islanders, and Hispanic Americans/Latinos).
 If a person is tested for prediabetes and his results are within the normal range, the ADA recommends that he be retested every three years (unless his doctor recommends testing more frequently).
 If a person is diagnosed with prediabetes, he should be screened for Type 2 diabetes every one to two years.

 Prediabetes can also affect children and adolescents.
-A study published in The New England Journal of Medicine in March 2002 found that 25% of obese children and 21% of obese adolescents tested had blood glucose levels within the prediabetes range.
+A research letter published in JAMA (the Journal of the American Medical Association) in July 2016 found that nearly 18 percent of adolescents (age 12–19) tested had blood glucose levels within the prediabetes range.
 Currently, not much is known about how to prevent or delay the onset of Type 2 diabetes in children.
 The widespread screening of younger people for prediabetes, therefore, is not currently called for by major health organizations.
 However, in 2000, the American Academy of Pediatrics recommended diabetes testing for obese children who also have two or more of the additional risk factors for diabetes mentioned above.

 In adults who have been diagnosed with prediabetes, lifestyle changes can delay or prevent the development of full-blown Type 2 diabetes.
-Results from the Diabetes Prevention Program, a study conducted by HHS and involving more than 3,000 participants, showed that a 5% to 7% weight loss lowered the incidence of Type 2 diabetes by 58%.
+Results from the Diabetes Prevention Program, a study conducted by HHS and involving more than 3,000 participants, showed that a 5 percent to 7 percent weight loss lowered the incidence of Type 2 diabetes by 58 percent.
 The weight loss was achieved through dieting (cutting fat and calories) as well as exercising moderately (most participants chose walking) for at least 150 minutes a week.
-Use of the oral diabetes drug metformin (brand name Glucophage) also helped to delay the onset of diabetes in some study participants; however, it was not as effective as diet and exercise.
-Drug use as a treatment for prediabetes is not recommended at this time.
+Use of the oral diabetes drug metformin (brand name Glucophage and others) also helped to delay the onset of diabetes in some study participants; however, it was not as effective as diet and exercise.